 Con: You Might Miss Hotel Service

-To flip the coin – if you are looking for utter relaxation on your trip, or you’re travelling for business and have no interest whatsoever in cooking your own meals, doing your own laundry, or cleaning up, a hotel might serve your purpose better.
+To flip the coin – if you are looking for utter relaxation on your trip, or you’re traveling for business and have no interest whatsoever in cooking your own meals, doing your own laundry, or cleaning up, a hotel might serve your purpose better.
 Some people don’t want the hassle.
 They would rather pay more to have meals provided, room service available, and a maid who will clean their room and change the towels and sheets regularly.
 If that’s you, maybe Airbnb just isn’t what you need.

 Pro: Meet New People

 People who rent their properties on Airbnb are, more often than not, just pleasant, regular folks who are using this opportunity to meet new people and make some extra money on the side.
-Some of them also get help from pros.
+Some of them also get help from the pros.
 For instance, some properties I stayed in used professional Airbnb property management in Sydney.
 Whether they are pros or just regular people, hospitality is their business.
-Most often this means that you get a much more personalized service and more of a human touch than at a hotel.
+Most often this means that you get much more personalized service and more of a human touch than at a hotel.
 They might also provide you with genuine insight into how locals live.